jrroosevelt/VS2PCG/VS2PCG_glossary.md

 Striking occurs most commonly during combat.
 However, there are also powers and effects that allow one character to strike another outside of combat or before the combat resolves.

-This entry isn't intended to cover all possible striking scenarios, but a couple key points to keep in mind:
+This entry isn't intended to cover all possible striking scenarios, but a few key points to keep in mind:

 **Striking in combat:**
 Striking occurs when you hit the "Combat Resolution" substep of the Combat phase.
 If the defender is in a position to strike back, both the attacker's and defender's strikes will typically happen simultaneously.
 (Keep in mind that powers and effects such as **Ferocious** change this typical scenario.)